See Historic Lake Geneva Paddle Steamers at the Naval Parade

 CGN has three further paddle Belle Époque boats on Lake Geneva but these are fitted with diesel rather than steam engines, which allow them to operate year-round:

 • MS Vevey (1907) – this Belle Époque boat was launched in 1907 and received a diesel-electric engine in the 1950s.
 The Vevey returned to service in 2013 after a full restoration and currently cruises year-round on the Lausanne-Geneva route.
+It is often used for dinner cruises in Genève.

 • MS Italie (1908) resumed passenger cruises on Lake Geneva in 2016, after a decade out of service.
 Like the Vevey, its paddles are powered by a diesel-electric engine.
 For half a century, the Italie crossed the full length of Lake Geneva from Genève to Le Bouveret twice per sailing day and although the new schedule is less exhausting, this beautiful boat will be in active service from Lausanne to the Riviera.